 After all, the first thing he did after rising from the cauldron and dressing himself was a detailed self-examination.
 Harry watched him run his hands over himself, arms, chest, face, he would have been able to tell from the changes to his physiognomy that — despite the spell having gone awry 13 years earlier — he had still split off another soul fragment since the night of his defeat.
 This was not the first time he had gone through this procedure, remember?
 He knew the kind of changes to expect.

-With that in mind, it belatedly occurred to me that this may have been the purpose of Rowling’s having him create a Horcrux from the snake.
-It would serve to mask any physical changes attendant upon having created one at Godric’s Hollow.
-In this I think I may have been giving her far too much credit.
-She never has managed to keep proper track of that sort of detail, and she certainly wasn’t likely to start then.
+With that in mind, it belatedly occurred to me that this may have been the purpose of Rowling’s having him create a Horcrux from his snake.
+That would serve to mask any physical changes attendant upon having succeeded in creating one at Godric’s Hollow.
+In this, I think I may have been giving her far too much credit.
+She never had managed to keep proper track of that sort of detail, and she certainly wasn’t likely to start then.

 (Although to be honest, at that point I was still determinedly resisting such a daft idea as that the last Horcrux was the Snake.)

-Still, given Rowling’s insistence that Nagini was indeed an additional Horcrux, Riddle would have been aware that he had lost another soul fragment since Godric’s Hollow, despite the monumental screw-up which had destroyed his original body there.
+Still, given Rowling’s insistence that Nagini was indeed an additional Horcrux, Riddle would have been able to account for having lost another soul fragment since Godric’s Hollow, despite the monumental screw-up which had destroyed his original body there.

 The fact that Tom, according to Albus, had allegedly gone to the Potters’ intending to create a Horcrux also suggests that he would have taken an artifact of significance with him.

 Rowling completely failed to follow through on this thread in her DHs flashback.
-I am inclined to believe that she’d completely forgotten that she’d had Albus tell us any such thing.
-But that does not mean that there never was any such artifact.
+I am now inclined to believe that she’d completely forgotten that she’d had Albus tell us any such thing.
+But that does not prove that there never was any such artifact.
 Getting inside Tom’s head does not automatically reveal the truth of his past actions.
-Only what he chooses to recollect.
-Sixteen years later, he wasn’t thinking about any artifact.
+Only what he chooses to recollect now.
+Sixteen years later, en route to Godric’s Hollow again, he wasn’t thinking about any artifact.
 He was fully occupied with the prospect of finally murdering his appointed enemy.
+And, apparently, fantasizing about how it was supposed to have worked the first time.
+Actual events?
+Fugeddaboutit!

 Pausing for a moment in this particular “scenic view spot”; one needs to stop and pick and choose what version of the matter you are going to believe.
 So.
 Do you believe that Harry did, in fact, become a Horcrux?
 We weren’t given any way of believing that he was not with the way that the story played out, were we?

 So, then.
-Do you think Lord Voldemort intended to create a Horcrux from a child which had been prophecied to “vanquish” him?
+Do you think Lord Voldemort intended to create a Horcrux from a child which had been prophesied to “vanquish” him?
 Why on earth would he choose to do that?
 He fully intended to kill that child.
+And to“immortalize” the event.

-But the very fact that a soul fragment was left in the child makes it clear that to create a Horcrux was a part of that evening’s agenda.
-You don’t stick bits of your soul into people you intend to kill by accident.
+The very fact that a soul fragment was left in the child makes it clear that to create a Horcrux was a part of that evening’s agenda.
+You don’t stuff bits of your soul into people you intend to kill accidentally.

 Therefore, I thought his first assumption might have been that the designated artifact was now his 6th Horcrux.
 Or that there wasn’t a Horcrux at all.
 That in fact the split-off soul fragment had simply been lost when his spell was derailed.